Doodles and blobs on a lined page: convex quasi-envelops of traversing flows on surfaces: Introduction

-Although doodles on surfaces has been a well-traveled destination \cite{CKS}, \cite{BFKK}, doodles against the background of given foliation on a compact surface are not.
-The same can be said about submersions $\a: X \to A$ of compact surfaces $X$ into cylinders or strips $A$, equipped with a product foliation $\mathcal F(\hat v)$.
-The main problem we are dealing in this paper is to classify such submersions $\a$ (up to a kind of cobordism), while controlling the tangency patterns of $\a(\d X)$ to $\mathcal F(\hat v)$.
+The main problem we are dealing here is to classify such submersions $\a: X \to A$ (up to a kind of cobordism), while \emph{controlling the tangency patterns} of the boundary $\d X$, or rather of the curves $\a(\d X)$ to the foliation $\mathcal F(\hat v)$.
+As a byproduct, we getting some computable bordism-like relation among traversing vector fields on compact surfaces with boundary.

-Thus, we consider two spaces, the cylinder $\R \times S^1$ and and the strip $\R \times [0, 1]$.
+Thus, we consider two target spaces, the cylinder $\R \times S^1$ and and the strip $\R \times [0, 1]$.
 Some of the constructions will work for the cylinder, and some for the strip; for both, we use the same notation ``$A$".
-The space $A$ is equipped with a traversing (see \cite{K1}, \cite{K2} for the definition) vector field $\hat v$ and the $1$-dimensional oriented foliation $\mathcal F(\hat v)$.
+The space $A$ is equipped with a traversing (see Definition \ref{def.2.3XXX} and \cite{K1}, \cite{K2}) vector field $\hat v$ and the $1$-dimensional oriented foliation $\mathcal F(\hat v)$ it generates.
 Its leaves are of the form $\{\R \times \theta\}_\theta$, where $\theta$ belongs either to the circle $S^1$ or to the interval $I = [0,1]$.

-Let us draw some ``{\sf doodles}" (finite collections of loops) on $A$ (as in Fig. \ref{fig.1.4B}, diagram (a)) and pay a close attention to the way they intersect the leaves of the foliation $\mathcal F(\hat v)$, especially to the way they are tangent to the leaves.
+We draw some ``{\sf doodles}" (finite collections of loops) on $A$ (as in Fig. \ref{fig.1.4B}, diagram {\sf(a)}) and pay close attention to the way they intersect the leaves of the foliation $\mathcal F(\hat v)$, especially to the way they are tangent to the leaves.
 These interactions of doodles with the leaves are combinatorial in nature.
-We will impose some a priori restrictions on these combinatorial patterns and will classify the doodles that respect the restrictions.
+We will impose some a priori restrictions (called ``$2$-{\sf moderate}") on these combinatorial patterns and will classify the doodles that respect the restrictions.

-In the paper, we will mostly consider doodles that are the images of boundaries of compact surfaces $X$, \emph{immersed} in $A$ (as shown in Fig. \ref{fig.1.4B}, (b)).
+In the paper, we will also consider doodles that are the images of boundaries of compact surfaces $X$, \emph{immersed} in $A$ (as shown in Fig. \ref{fig.1.4B}, {\sf(b)}).
 The images of $X$ in $A$ form overlapping ``{\sf blobs}".